itsee-birmingham/standalone_collation_editor/README.md

 There are also some required changes to the data structures that the collation editor uses.
 Most of these changes are deprecated so they will continue to work but support will be removed in future versions.
 Some changes are required now.

-I will try to list all of the changes required now and those that are deprecated below.
+I will try to list all of the changes required immediately and those that are deprecated below.
 If you find any other problems while upgrading please let me know by opening an issue in the github repository.

 #### Changes to the initialisation